 - bilateral optic nerve involvement and extension of the abnormal signal posteriorly as far as the chiasm is particularly suggestive of NMO 5

-Although traditionally NMO was thought to have normal intracranial appearance it is increasingly evident that asymptomatic abnormalities are present in the majority of patients.
-These can be divided into four categories 5,8:
+Although traditionally NMO was thought to have normal intracranial appearance it is increasingly evident that asymptomatic abnormalities are present in the majority of seropositive NMOSD patients.
+These can be divided into four categories 5,8,13:

-- Lesions which mirror distribution of aquaporin 4 in the brain, which is particularly found in the periependymal regions abutting the ventricles:
+- lesions which mirror the distribution of aquaporin 4 in the brain, which is particularly found in the periependymal regions abutting the ventricles:

-- periventricular (hemispheric) confluent white matter involvement (unlike MS, there are usually no Dawson's fingers)
+- periventricular (hemispheric) confluent smooth sessile white matter involvement (unlike MS, there are usually no Dawson's fingers)

 - periaqueductal grey matter